 Our office is in the porta-cabin by the large grass area, past the main clubhouse & we will meet you there.

 What should I wear?

 Out on the water you are exposed to the elements - wind, rain and sun.
 Bear this in mind when packing as the weather can change very quickly, the forecast is not always accurate.
 Warm, fleecy jumpers work well over the top of a wetsuit.
 Up to 70% of body heat can be lost through your head so hats are a great idea for cold days.
 Rain coats do a good job of stopping wind so a cheap rain coat over the top of the rest of your kit will keep you warm out on the water.
-PLEASE NOTE WE ONLY SUPPLY WETSUITS TO OUR WINDSURF COURSES.
+PLEASE NOTE WE ONLY SUPPLY BUOYANCY AIDS TO OUR COURSES.

 What If the sun ever does turn up?